mongoose84/lol/README.md

-# League of Legends champion stats
+# League of Legends cross realm statistics

 The idea is to look up your champion and see some stats.
 More will follow